Giants vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have compiled an 11-15 record in games they were favored on the moneyline (winning 42.3% of those games).
+- The Giants have put together an 11-16 record in games they were listed as the moneyline favorite (winning 40.7% of those games).

-- San Francisco has a 3-5 record (winning just 37.5% of its games) when it has played as moneyline favorites of -160 or shorter.
+- San Francisco has a record of 7-12 when playing as moneyline favorites with odds of -135 or shorter (36.8% winning percentage).

-- In the 56 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 26 times (26-26-4).
+- San Francisco has had an over/under set by bookmakers 57 times, and have combined with opponents to go over the total in 26 of those games (26-27-4).

-- The Giants have covered 50% of their games this season, going 4-4-0 ATS.

 Giants Splits